daniel-lee-wilkinson/energy_mix_optimisation/report.md

 *(Note: Specific numerical results depend on the exact input parameters and weather data used.
 Replace example text and filenames with actual results from your run.)*

-*   **Optimal Capacities:** The optimization determined that X MW of PV capacity and Y MW of Wind capacity provide the lowest GWP mix while meeting demand and land constraints.
+*   **Optimal Capacities:** The optimisation determined that X MW of PV capacity and Y MW of Wind capacity provide the lowest GWP mix while meeting demand and land constraints.
 *   **Land Use:** The optimal PV installation requires X * 0.02 km² and the Wind installation requires Y * 0.4 km², resulting in a total land usage of Z km², which is within the 50 km² available limit.
 *   **Energy Mix:** The resulting annual energy supply is composed of approximately 45% PV, 35% Wind, and 20% Grid contribution. *(See Figure: `optimal_energy_mix_YYYYMMDD_HHMMSS.png` for the visual breakdown)*.
-*   **GWP:** The minimized GWP for this optimal mix is calculated as 0.15 kg CO2e/kWh.
+*   **GWP:** The minimised GWP for this optimal mix is calculated as 0.15 kg CO2e/kWh.
 The variation of GWP based on ambient temperature (due to changing demand and grid reliance) is shown in *(Figure: `gwp_by_temperature_YYYYMMDD_HHMMSS.png`)*.
 *   **Stability & Grid Reliance:** The analysis indicates that grid power is required to meet demand during approximately 30% of the hours in the year.
-The monthly contribution of the grid is visualized in *(Figure: `monthly_energy_mix_YYYYMMDD_HHMMSS.png`)*.
+The monthly contribution of the grid is visualised in *(Figure: `monthly_energy_mix_YYYYMMDD_HHMMSS.png`)*.
 Hourly examples of grid supplementation can be seen in the weekly profile plots *(e.g., Figure: `figures/monthly_first_week_profiles/hourly_supply_profile_month_01_YYYYMMDD_HHMMSS.png`)*.
 The maximum calculated hourly energy deficit supplied by the grid was Z kWh.
 *   **Visual Insights:** The generated figures provide further context.
 Seasonal trends in potential PV and Wind output alongside temperature are shown in *(Figure: `generation_profiles_YYYYMMDD_HHMMSS.png`)*.
 The impact of temperature on demand and the resulting energy mix strategy is detailed in the multi-panel *(Figure: `temperature_analysis_YYYYMMDD_HHMMSS.png`)*.

 ## 5. Outlook and Potential Improvements

 *   **Refine Assumptions:** Investigate more location-specific or technology-specific GWP factors, land use requirements, PV efficiency curves, and wind turbine power curves.
-*   **Energy Storage:** Incorporate modeling for battery energy storage systems (BESS) to reduce grid reliance and potentially improve GWP further.
+*   **Energy Storage:** Incorporate modelling for battery energy storage systems (BESS) to reduce grid reliance and potentially improve GWP further.
-*   **Demand Modeling:** Implement more sophisticated demand models considering factors beyond just a single temperature threshold (e.g., humidity, time-of-day patterns, day-of-week).
+*   **Demand Modelling:** Implement more sophisticated demand models considering factors beyond just a single temperature threshold (e.g., humidity, time-of-day patterns, day-of-week).
-*   **Economic Analysis:** Integrate cost factors (CAPEX, OPEX) for PV, Wind, Grid, and potential storage to perform cost optimization or techno-economic analysis alongside GWP minimization.
+*   **Economic Analysis:** Integrate cost factors (CAPEX, OPEX) for PV, Wind, Grid, and potential storage to perform cost optimisation or techno-economic analysis alongside GWP minimisation.
-*   **Optimization Algorithm:** Explore alternative optimization techniques (e.g., linear programming, evolutionary algorithms) that might be more efficient or handle more complex constraints than the current grid search.
+*   **Optimisation Algorithm:** Explore alternative optimisation techniques (e.g., linear programming, evolutionary algorithms) that might be more efficient or handle more complex constraints than the current grid search.
-*   **Sensitivity Analysis:** Systematically analyze how the optimal solution changes with variations in key input parameters like available land, annual demand, GWP factors, or component costs.
+*   **Sensitivity Analysis:** Systematically analyse how the optimal solution changes with variations in key input parameters like available land, annual demand, GWP factors, or component costs.
-*   **Higher Resolution Data:** Utilize sub-hourly weather data if available for more granular analysis.
+*   **Higher Resolution Data:** Utilise sub-hourly weather data if available for more granular analysis.